pooltogether/v4-docs/docs/reference/prize-api.md

 ### All Prizes per Address for a Draw

-This API endpoint serves a JSON file for an individual address per Draw, enabling more granular usage/analysis.
+This API endpoint serves a JSON file for an individual address per draw, enabling more granular usage/analysis.

 `HTTP GET` **https://api.pooltogether.com/prizes/:chainId/:prizeDistributorAddress/draw/:drawId/:address.json**